ory/kratos/README.md

 It is possible to develop ORY Kratos on Windows, but please be aware that all guides assume a Unix shell like bash or zsh.

-##### Install Tools

-When cloning ORY Kratos, run `make tools`.
-It will download several required dependencies.
-If you haven't run the command in a while it's probably a good idea to run it again.

 #### Install from source

 ```shell script